Source-independent quantum random number generator against tailored detector blinding attacks: Tailored detector blinding attacks

+We first state that the Eve's control over the threshold is not instantaneous.
+The attack we discuss here does not allow Eve to change the threshold of the detector every detection window because Eve blinds the detector through bright continuous-wave.
+This assumption is realistic and avoids an ideal attack: sending $\left| + \right\rangle$ all the time, but changing the thresholds of detectors representing $\left| 0 \right\rangle$ and $\left| 1 \right\rangle$ to determine which detector responds each time.
+Second, we assume that Eve is greedy, and she only wants the value she chooses to be detected, not a value that is more likely to be detected.
+In this regard, Eve's method changes the detector threshold so that the signal he sends accurately enters a certain detector, and the response he expects occurs.

-We start with a balanced attack in which Eve adjusts the detectors to have the same threshold $I_{th}$, as shown in Fig.~\ref{fig2}a.
+A simple attack for Eve is to tune the detectors to have the same threshold $I_{th}$, as shown in Fig.~\ref{fig1}a.
 Eve wants Alice to obtain an outcome specified by Eve when Alice measures the signal in $\mathbb{Z}$.
 In other words, a signal with intensity $I_e > I_{th}$ enters either the detector representing $\left| 0 \right\rangle$ or the detector representing $\left| 1 \right\rangle$ in accordance with Eve's arrangement.
-Here, we assume that the detectors have perfect efficiency.
-At the same time, Eve requires the detectors not to fire if Alice happens to measure the signal in $\mathbb{X}$.
+At the same time, Eve requires the detector representing $\left| - \right\rangle$ not to fire if Alice happens to measure the signal in $\mathbb{X}$.
 Since half of the photons in the signal arrive at the $\left| + \right\rangle$ detector and the others arrive at the $\left| - \right\rangle$ detector, Eve sets $0.5 I_e \leqslant I_{th}$ to cause a no-click event.
-In squashing models~\cite{Lusquash1,Losquash,Lusquash2}, no-click events are treated as receiving vacua and thus are discarded without increasing the error count.
+In squashing models~\cite{Lusquash1,Losquash,Lusquash2,Kisquash}, no-click events are treated as receiving vacua and thus are discarded without increasing the error count.
 Therefore, by emitting signals with $I_{th}<I_e \leqslant 2I_{th}$, Eve can control the outcomes of $\mathbb{Z}$-basis measurements without increasing the error rate in $\mathbb{X}$.